-Looking After your Septic Tank:
+Looking After your Septic Tank after Installation:

-Nature makes a septic tank work but over time, the sludge at the bottom of your septic tank will build up.
+Nature makes a septic tank work but over time, the sludge at the bottom of your tank will build up.
 This sludge has to be removed to ensure the tank continues to work correctly and to prevent the soakaway from becoming clogged.
 De-sludging should normally take place every twelve months, however this depends on the tank size and usage.

 If you know where the septic tank outlet drains to, check that the discharge is a light grey colour.
-If the liquid includes dark solid material or recognisable sewage solids, this shows that the septic tank needs de-sludging.
+If the liquid includes dark solid material or recognisable sewage solids, this shows that the tank needs de-sludging.

-If disaster strikes we also operate an emergency response call out service, 24/7.
+If disaster strikes we also operate an emergency response call-out service, 24/7.

 Call either number and our experienced team will be there to carry out your septic tank emptying quickly and safely.